marbl/MetagenomeScope/README.md

 <hr/>

+Yes!

-In some older LJA graphs, edges do not have explicitly set IDs.
+Some background: in some older LJA graphs, edges do not have explicitly set IDs.
-MetagenomeScope will detect these cases and automatically create edge IDs in the format `SOURCE → TARGET (FIRST NT)`.
+MetagenomeScope will detect this, and automatically create edge IDs in the format `SOURCE → TARGET (FIRST NT)`.

 So, if you want to specify paths through these graphs that do not have